 Themes for the day...
 Manchester and life after Brexit We assess the implications on the Manchester Economy with a post Brexit UK.
 Motor, Aerospace, Financial Services and big pharma may be the sectors at risk of a hard exit but what will be the impact on the Manchester economy?
 What steps can the city take to prepare for any difficulties to come ...

 Balancing the Books in Greater Manchester Manchester has set an objective to "Balance the Books" and reduce the dependency on central government for deficit funding.
 Great strides have been made in Salford and the City as a result of the expansive building development programme.
-How realistic is it to balance the books in Manchester as the government's own targets are extended into the next decade?
+How realistic is it to balance the books in the City Region as the government's own targets are extended into the next decade and how might digital and technology enable this?

 Housing - has Manchester got it covered?
 The Mayor of Manchester is committed to put an end to homelessness by 2020.
 The region is committed to building over 10,000 new homes every year as part of the national building programme.
 Is an end to sleeping rough and the beginning of a smooth glide to the housing nirvana feasible?